-Microphones RF Coordination in New York City
+Microphone RF Coordination in New York City

+RF stands for radio frequency, and is used to transmit data.
 When it comes to RF coordination you can say that it becomes an extreme sport.
 This means that when a new show or event comes into town we must be very precise when it comes to coordinating our wireless equipment.

 There are tools and steps that we can use and take in order to make all work together and smoothly.